 Choosing a pool from The Pool Co is the easy part, as all of our pools have stunning designs perfect for a family home.
 Every pool shell is crafted in Sydney to high levels of quality assurance.

 What’s harder is choosing the perfect glass fence for around your pool.

-People loving adding a glass fence to their pool because of the flawless look and feel.
-Other fences section off your pool so that guests won’t even be able to see it and these fences also block the view of the lovely landscaping of your yard.
+People love adding a glass fence to their pool because of the flawless look and feel.
+Other fences section off your pool so that guests won’t even be able to see it, and these fences also block the view of the lovely landscaping of your yard.

-Rather than having a large blocky fence around your pool, a glass pool fence is the sleek and modern alternative.
+Rather than having a sizeable blocky fence around your pool, a glass pool fence is a sleek and modern alternative.

 Because you can see through a glass fence, you will be able to spend every day admiring your fabulous new concrete or fibreglass pool.
 And, because nothing is blocking your view, you will still have a fabulous view of the backyard from your house.